marcushash/ASUS-TUF-A15-RYZEN-5-4600H-EFI/README.md

 | **SSDT-USBX** | USB port power management | Properly maps all USB ports |
 | **SSDT-XOSI** | Handles OSI queries | Needed for macOS compatibility |

-These SSDTs are pre-configured in the `EFI/OC/ACPI` folder.

 ---

 ## Booting macOS ⛔